Lead in Baby Food: Transparency Update on 39 Baby Food Brands

 Many brands did not have any website we could find.
 Other brands required people to enter a lot code or best by date to see the results, requiring the public to either buy the product or find it in the store and enter the lot code number.
 It also makes seeing results for multiple lots difficult.
 We don’t think this is consistent with the requirements to make the testing results publicly available.

 In the months since, we continued working directly with the baby food brands to convince them to be more transparent.
-We settled on 40 that appeared to be offering baby food for sale in California.1 The brands had more than 1,000 different baby foods products on their websites.
+We settled on 39 that offered baby food for sale in California.1 The brands had more than 1,000 different baby foods products on their websites.
 In our review, we did not include infant formula (it is exempt) or dietary supplements (we will cover later).

-Of the 40 baby food brands, 19 were making testing results publicly available and 9 required lot code to see the test results.
-We could not find webpages for the remaining 12, including the house brands for Albertsons, Kroger, Walmart, and Whole Foods.
+Of the 39 baby food brands, 19 were making testing results publicly available and 18 required lot code to see the test results.
+We could not find webpages for two.
 The table below provides results for each brand.
-During the summer, Consumer Reports will publish more details including ratings for transparency and product test results for each brand based on more than 2,500 reports.

 Toxic Element Test Results for Baby Food Brands